A typical appliance repair emergency might be a leak or smoke or even flames coming from the appliance.

 For larger electrical appliance fires, you need a Type C fire extinguisher.
 You should make sure you own at least one Type C extinguisher in your house.
 Extinguishers need to be inspected consistently to ensure they have not expired.
 If there is a working fire extinguisher in the home, just pull the pin at the top, point the hose at the source of the flames, and press the handle.
 If the fire gets too big to put out alone or you are concerned the fire could block an exit, you should leave the house as fast as possible, shut the door , and then wait for assistance from the fire department.

-For the smaller appliance fires, call Grand Prairie Appliance Repair once the flames are under control and we can identify the reason for the fire and repair the electrical appliance and return it to working order.
+For the smaller appliance fires, call Peerless Appliance Repair once the flames are under control and we can identify the reason for the fire and repair the electrical appliance and return it to working order.

 Appliance Repair Cost